variablenix/mk_ldap_mail_users_groups/README.md

 `echo -n secret > ~/.pwf`

 ## Mail Groups
 This tool can easily add email distribution groups in LDAP using an objectClass and group attribute from [pastfix-book.schema](https://github.com/variablenix/ldap-mail-schema/blob/master/postfix-book.schema).
-Simply give it a name and if the name is one that does not exit it will get added.
+Simply give it a name and if the name is one that does not exist it will get added.
 Note that by default there are no group members added!
 Group members can be added using the `mailGroupMember` attribute.

 ### Adding/Removing LDAP Domains
 This script currently supports a total of 8 domains and is easily customizable.
 One can simply add and remove any number of domains as needed.
 For example, domains are defined within the `domainlist` var.
 The following block of code can also be used to easily add more than 8 domains while making sure to substitute `n` with the actual domain number.